-EMpower’s 3rd grant to Ithemba Lethu Learning Centre will support weekly tutoring in math and science for 900 upper primary school students and 286 secondary students from Cape Town townships to strengthen their academic performance in these subjects, while also providing a computer literacy program for 120 upper primary students to help prepare them for secondary school.
+EMpower’s 4th grant to Ithemba Lethu Learning Centre would support weekly tutoring in math and science for 1000 upper primary school students and 290 secondary students from Cape Town township schools, where teachers are poorly trained and classrooms are overcrowded, to strengthen their academic performance in these subjects, while also providing a computer literacy program for 120 upper primary students to help prepare them for secondary school.

 Primary Location: Cape Town